Xuan675/SC1015-Project/README.md

 # Content Page
 This is our content for our project on how we went about doing the project.
-1. Importing data
+1. Import required libraries
-2. Cleaning data
+2. Importing data
+3. Data Preparation
-3. Data Analysis
+4. Data Visualization and Analysis
+5. Split Training and Test data
-4. Choosing the best model
+6. Choosing the best model
-5. Finding individual predictor that best predict survival
+7. Finding individual predictor that best predict survival
-6. Comparing Sex vs Survival on actual test data
+8. Comparing Sex vs Survival on actual test data

 # Models/Classificaitons used
 1. Logistic Regression